j-info/ctfsite/README.md

 Topics: ![](images/learning.png)

-This summit was 14 hours split over 2 days and had some very interesting and useful information covering a wide range of randomware topics.
+This summit was 14 hours split over 2 days and had some very interesting and useful information covering a wide range of ransomware topics.
 Some of the presentations I found the most interesting were:

 + How to engage with an attacker after you've fallen victim to an attack
 + Cryptocurrency and it's role in organized cybercrime